 The company should prioritize producing Product C since it provides the highest contribution margin per machine hour.
 Next in line is Product A, and then Product B.

-Assume that based on market research, the estimated demand for Product A is 2,000 units; Product B: 4,000 units; and Product C: 3,000 units.
+Now - assume that based on market research, the estimated demand for Product A is 2,000 units; Product B: 4,000 units; and Product C: 3,000 units.
 How many of each product should be produced?

 1. The company should produce 3,000 units of Product C first.
 Based on the above analysis, it has the highest contribution margin per constraint.
 Producing 3,000 units will consume 3,000 of the 10,000 available machine hours.
 The company will have 7,000 machine hours available for Product A and Product B.